JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 }
 ```

-### Create new Compose project without the wizard
+### Create a new Compose project without the wizard

-It is also possible to create Compose project manually.
+It is also possible to create a Compose project manually.

-The recommended way of building Compose for Desktop projects is by using Gradle.
+The recommended way to build Compose for Desktop projects is with Gradle.
 JetBrains provides a simple way of building Compose for Desktop projects
 using a special Gradle plugin.

-One could clone an existing template for a [desktop](https://github.com/JetBrains/compose-jb/tree/master/templates/desktop-template) or
+You can clone an existing template for a [desktop](https://github.com/JetBrains/compose-jb/tree/master/templates/desktop-template) or
 [multiplatform](https://github.com/JetBrains/compose-jb/tree/master/templates/multiplatform-template) application, or create it from scratch.

 First create a new directory, named `sample`.